How to build the ideal car stereo system

 Still need help deciding?

 By now, you're a lot closer to creating your ideal stereo system.
 You've listened carefully to your current system and pinpointed the ways you would like to improve it.
-You've used our Vehicle Selector so you know which receivers and speakers work with your car.
-And you probably also have a short list of your favorite components.
+You've used our Vehicle Selector so you know which stereos and speakers work with your car.
+And you probably also have a shortlist of your favorite components.

 We'll be more than happy to answer any questions you have — both before and after your purchase.